 - Interactive elements: Check how often trainees interact with the content, participate in discussions, or take part in quizzes.

-8. Time Saved On Tasks
+8. Time Saved On Hospitality Tasks

 Training can streamline processes and introduce better ways of performing tasks.
 Measuring the amount of time saved post-training can indicate its success.
 For instance, if software training helps employees complete a task 30% faster, it’s a clear win.